electrickite/shibboleth/core/components/shibboleth/docs/readme.txt

 to make informed authorization decisions for individual access to protected online resources in a privacy-preserving manner.

-The Shibboleth add-on can be used to secure individual resources and to authenticate MODX user accounts.
+The Shibboleth extra can be used to secure individual resources and to authenticate MODX user accounts.

-**Note:** Shibboleth replaces the deprecated ShibProtect add-on.
-Shibboleth contains the same content protection features as ShibProtect, but adds many additional capabilities.

 Requirements
 ------------

 You must have Shibboleth installed and properly configured on the web server hosting MODX.
-This add-on was written for use with an Apache web server.
+This extra was written for use with an Apache web server.
 For example, the syntax for specifying content authorization rules is identical to the Shibboleth Apache directives.
-Other server configurations may work, but should be well tested before being used in production.
+Other server configurations may be possible, but should be well tested before being used in production.

 Because Shibboleth provides very little security when used over unencrypted (HTTP) connections, only HTTPS URLs are supported by this extra.
-Your site must have SSL support.
+Your site must have TLS support.

 Configure Shibboleth
 --------------------

-This add-on assumes that Shibboleth has been enabled in [passive or "lazy session" mode][2] for the root directory (containing index.php) of the MODX site.
-In a typical setup, the following directives should be added to the .htaccess file in the MODX root folder, after the RewriteBase directive.
+This extra assumes that Shibboleth has been enabled in [passive or "lazy session" mode][2] for the root directory (containing index.php) of the MODX site.
+In a typical setup, the following directives should be added to the `.htaccess` file in the MODX root folder, after the RewriteBase directive.

     # Skip Shibboleth URLs.
 May be necessary, depending on server configuration